Harts, West Virginia

 Harts is a census-designated place (CDP) at the mouth of Big Harts Creek in Lincoln County, West Virginia, United States, situated along the Guyandotte River.
-As of the 2010 census, its population was 656.
+As of the 2020 census, its population was 573 (down from 656 at the 2010 census).
 Harts is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).
 The Harts CDP includes the unincorporated communities of Harts, Atenville, Ferrellsburg, and Sand Creek.

 Geography

 Harts is located in southern Lincoln County at 38°1′50″N 82°7′41″W (38.030643, -82.128147).
 West Virginia Route 10 passes through the center of the community, following the Guyandotte River.
 The highway leads northwest (downstream) 44 mi to Huntington and southeast (upstream) 10 mi to Chapmanville.

 According to the United States Census Bureau, the Harts CDP has a total area of 24.1 sqkm, of which 23.8 sqkm are land and 0.3 sqkm, or 1.44%, are water.

 The census area includes both Big Harts Creek and Little Harts Creek.
 The West Fork of Big Harts Creek is often misidentified as "East Fork" on maps and in deeds.
 However, the West Fork was named for a man by the name of West, not the direction of the creek.